OleVik/grav-plugin-readability/README.md

 enabled: true
 language: "en-us"
 tooltips: false
+max_words: 500
 ```

 The `language`-string corresponds to the [patterns defined by the Fluid Project](https://github.com/fluid-project/hyphenation-patterns/tree/master/patterns), specifically the name of the file without the extension.

 If `tooltips` is set to `true`, sentences and words can be focused by hovering over them with your mouse pointer, to point out difficulty.
-The sentence-difficulty is displayed above the sentence, and word-difficulty below the word.
+The sentence-difficulty is displayed above the sentence, and word-difficulty below the word. `max_words` limits highlighting of words beyond a certain amount.

 ## Usage